mollie/commercetools/docs/ManagingPayments.md

 The extension uses mollie's [orders API](https://docs.mollie.com/reference/v2/orders-api/overview) to make payments.
 It is triggered by create and update requests on commercetools [Payments](https://docs.commercetools.com/api/projects/payments).

-The extension checks every incoming payment request for payment interface name, which must be set to `Mollie`.
+The extension checks every incoming payment request for payment interface name, which must be set to `mollie` (case-insensitive).

 ### Cart setup